 |MU71069A||Critical Musicology and Popular Music||30 CATS|

-This course provides historical context by tracing the way in which popular music has posed problems for and also made a significant contribution to the development of musicology as a discipline.
-It will introduce students to key debates and issues, conceptual terms and methodological approaches and highlights the various legacies that feed into the study of popular music (in particular the ‘discovery’, valorisation and study of the ‘folk’ and folk song; and the ‘critical theory’ of Adorno and the Frankfurt School seen as a response to commodification, the introduction of recorded sound and anxiety about ‘mass culture’; the cultural politics associated with the ‘counter-culture’ and ‘new social movements’).
-The course will highlight how the development of scholarly debates about popular music have been informed by interdisciplinary dialogues, an embracement of ‘the popular’ as a political project and the gradual institutionalization of popular music studies within the academy.
+This course will provide historical context by tracing the way in which popular music has posed problems for and also made a significant contributions to the development of musicology as a discipline.
+It will introduce students to key debates and issues, conceptual terms and methodological approaches and highlight the various intellectual legacies that feed into the study of popular music (such as the ‘discovery’, valorisation and study of the ‘folk’ and folk song; and the ‘critical theory’ of Adorno and the Frankfurt School seen as a response to commodification, the introduction of recorded sound and anxiety about ‘mass culture’; the cultural politics associated with the ‘counter-culture’ and ‘new social movements’).
+The course will highlight how the development of scholarly debates about popular music has been informed by interdisciplinary dialogues, an embracement of ‘the popular’ as a political project and the gradual institutionalization of popular music studies within the academy.

 Method of Assessment: One 5,000-word analytical essay.